nanoc/nanoc.app/content/manual.md

 The argument for the `#compile` command is exactly the same as the argument for `#route`; see above for details.

+Just like with routing rules, a `:rep` argument can be passed to the `#compile` call.
+This indicates the name of the representation this rule should apply to.
+This is `:default` by default, which means compilation rules apply to the default representation unless specified otherwise.

 The code block should execute the necessary actions for compiling the item.
 It does not have to return anything.